 Apple’s had a bad few years.
 Financially, things are great, but product innovation has not only slowed to a crawl, but in cases like the Touch Bar, has stopped, reversed, and is chugging along at full steam in the wrong direction.
 I’d planned to ignore the release of the AirPods, but some personal anecdotes from a few early adopters were so strong, that I caved and bought a pair.

-And boy was I wrong.
-These things are awesome.
-They’re easily the best new product that Apple has released in recent memory.
+Boy was I wrong.
+The AirPods are easily the best product that Apple has released in recent memory.

 And speaking of wires, the future is bright.
 Not having a Gordian knot to untangle every time your take your earphones out of pocket, and not getting caught on anything you walk by that’s protruding ever-so-slightly is freeing, and you start to appreciate it immediately.
-Getting them in and out of your ears is as fast and easy as you could possibly want.
+Getting them in and out of your ears is fast and easy.

-But it’s the minor touches in usability that make the AirPods a truly great product.
-For example, if you take one out of your ear playback is paused automatically, and resumes when you put it back in.
+It’s the minor touches in usability that make the AirPods a great product.
+If you take one out of your ear playback is paused automatically, and resumes when you put it back in.
 The included charging case is every so slightly magnetic so that when you slide your AirPods into it, they’re sucked in with a satisfying click.
-Both ears have a built-in microphone so it’s trivial to throw one of them in for a phone call and have it feel as natural as if you were talking to the other party in person.
+Both ears have a built-in microphone, and it only takes a second to throw one of them in for a phone call for a result that’s as natural as if you were talking to the other party in person.

 Despite that, they’re still great and a pleasure to use every time I take them out.
-Apple: fewer Touch Bars and dongles please, and more of this.
+Apple: fewer Touch Bars and dongles please; more of this.

 Did I make a mistake?
 Please consider sending a pull request.